drscream/nic-cz-dns-crawler/README.md

 Despite the name, the crawler gets info for more services than just DNS:

 - DNS:
-  - all A/AAAA records (for the 2nd level domain and `www.` subdomain), annotated with GeoIP
+  - all A/AAAA records (for the 2nd level domain and `www.` subdomain), optionally annotated with GeoIP
   - TXT records (with SPF and DMARC parsed for easier filtering)
   - TLSA (for the 2nd level domain and `www.` subdomain)
   - MX
   - DNSSEC validation
   - nameservers:
-    - each server IP annotated with GeoIP
+    - each server IP optionally annotated with GeoIP
     - HOSTNAME.BIND, VERSION.BIND, AUTHORS.BIND and fortune (also for all IPs)
   - users can add custom additional RRs in the config file
 - E-mail (for every server from MX):